 Enzyme replacement therapy for Fabry disease with agalsidase beta has been shown to provide an exogenous source of α-galactosidase A. It can reverse histologic abnormalities as well as improve some clinical manifestations of the disease.

-Diagnosis of Fabry disease (alpha-galactosidase A deficiency) is documented with biochemical/genetic confirmation by ANY ONE of the following:
+· Documented diagnosis of Fabry disease with biochemical/genetic confirmation by one of the following:

-Plasma α-galactosidase A (α-Gal A) activity in plasma, isolated leukocytes, and/or cultured cells (in males only)
+α-galactosidase A (α-Gal A) activity in plasma, isolated leukocytes, and/or cultured cells (males only); OR

-Detection of pathogenic mutations in the GALA/GLA gene by molecular genetic testing
+Detection of pathogenic mutations in the GALA/GLA gene by molecular genetic testing; AND

-Absence of unacceptable toxicity from the drug, e.g., severe hypersensitivity reactions, severe infusion site reactions, compromised cardiac function, etc.
+· Absence of unacceptable toxicity from the drug.
+Examples of unacceptable toxicity include the following: anaphylaxis and severe hypersensitivity reactions, severe infusion-associated reactions, compromised cardiac function, etc.; AND

-Disease response with treatment as defined by a reduction in GL-3 and/or GL-3 inclusions compared to pre-treatment baseline
+· Disease response with treatment as defined by a reduction in plasma GL-3 and/or GL-3 inclusions compared to pre-treatment baseline

 LENGTH OF AUTHORIZATION